 Eligible assets can range from invoice, shares of stock, plant and machinery, property, vehicle, fixtures, jewellery, among others.
-The acceptability of an asset will depend on the requirement of a lender who may decide based on which ones are easiest to liquidate.
-Regardless of what type of asset you offer, what matters as a borrower is that the real market value of your assets will suffice to justify your requested loan.
+The lender decides based on which ones are easiest to liquidate.
+Regardless of what type of asset you offer, what matters as a borrower is that the real market value of your assets.
+The market value will suffice to justify your requested loan.

-The pledged asset serves as collateral or a guarantee that covers for the lender’s losses which may be incurred from a borrower’s failure to repay.
+The pledged asset serves as collateral or a guarantee.
+It can cover for the lender’s losses which may be incurred from a borrower’s failure to repay.

 However, the thought of having a precious asset seized is what some loan seekers fear most.
 As such, borrowers tend to associate this type of business financing option with higher risks when compared to unsecured business loans.

-But just like unsecured ones, secured financing have its merits, as well as other drawbacks, which you should give thorough thought when getting a loan.
+But just like unsecured ones, secured financing have its merits, as well as other drawbacks.
+In which you should give thorough thought when getting a loan.

-· No standard credit record – It is easier to obtain loans from this type of financing if your business has a limited track record or you have a patchy credit score history.
-However, some lenders may require that you still demonstrate how you intend to pay back with evidence deriving from your annual turnover.
-Some loan companies also require the disclosure of the number of years your business has been in operation to give a hint of how established you are.
+- No standard credit record – It is easier to obtain loans from this type of financing if your business has a limited track record or you have a patchy credit score history.
+However, some lenders may require that you still demonstrate how you intend to pay back.
+It should show the evidence deriving from your annual turnover.
+Some loan companies also require the disclosure of the number of years your business has been in operation.
+It gives a hint of how established you are.

 borrowers wanting to pay as low as he can on interest rates and fees.
 But a lower interest rate for a long time may just level with a high interest rate loan made for a short term, which is common to unsecured business loans.